Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Introduction

-Finally, our work includes three negative results related to the aforementioned settings which have implications on the literature: \begin{enumerate} \item We formalize the notion of a stochasticity gap for LP-based approaches to these problems, and construct a stochastic bipartite graph in which even the offline maximum matching has expected size at most 0.544 times the value of the LP relaxation \textbf{(\Cref{sec:stochgap})}.
-This means that the competitive ratio from the aforementioned LP-based approaches cannot be better than 0.544, while our framework yields a $1-1/\euler\approx0.632$-competitive algorithm. \item We show that the simple family of greedy algorithms introduced in \citet{mehta2012online} cannot be better than 1/2-competitive \textbf{(\Cref{sec:simple_greedy})}. \item We show that in the stochastic patience model, compared to a clairvoyant who knows the realization of the patience in advance, a constant-factor guarantee is impossible \textbf{(\Cref{sec:unknown_pat})}.
-Consequently, it is important in our aforementioned 1/2-approximation for the single-customer problem that our LP relaxation is tighter than such a clairvoyant.
-A corollary of this result is that a constant competitive ratio is impossible in the model of a single customer with an \textit{unknown} patience, chosen by an oblivious adversary. \end{enumerate}
+Finally, our work presents three important negative results. \begin{enumerate} \item We formalize the notion of a stochasticity gap for LP-based approaches to these problems, and construct a stochastic bipartite graph in which even the offline maximum matching has expected size at most 0.544 times the value of the LP relaxation \textbf{(\Cref{sec:stochgap})}.
+This means that the competitive ratio from the existing LP-based approaches cannot be better than 0.544, while our framework yields a $1-1/\euler\approx0.632$-competitive algorithm. \item We show that the simple family of greedy algorithms introduced in \citet{mehta2012online} cannot be better than 1/2-competitive \textbf{(\Cref{sec:simple_greedy})}. \item We show that when offering items to a single customer with random patience, if one compares to a benchmark that knows the realization of the patience in advance, then any constant-factor approximation is impossible \textbf{(\Cref{sec:unknown_pat})}.
+Importantly, our counterexample holds even if the customer can be repeatedly offered the same item, which is identical to having an unknown number of opportunities to make a \textit{single} sale (since the customer will buy at most one item).
+This is similar in spirit to the negative result derived in \citet{alijani2020predict}. \end{enumerate}